bmc/brizzled/id/115/index.md

 but having to do that seems like a complete [kluge][]--assuming it even works.

 Alas, a new Mac is not in the budget right now.

+## *Update, 17 October, 2011* {#update}

+Over the weekend, I bought a new Mac, a 15-inch MacBook Pro with a quad-core i5 and 8Gb RAM.
+It came with Snow Leopard (it's a refurbished machine), so I upgraded it to Lion.

+It's behaving just fine, compared to the old machine.
+But, of course, it has 2&#x2154; times the RAM.
+I'm running my usual complement of stuff: a remote SSH session, a number of Terminal.app windows, Thunderbird, Chrome, iChat, the (impossible to spell correctly) Yorufukurou Twitter client, iCal, TrueCrypt, and iTunes.
+According to *htop*(1), it's using just north of 4Gb of RAM.

+With 8Gb on board, that's not a problem, of course.
+But my old machine maxed out at 3Gb, so, with Lion, it swapped like crazy.

+Moral: Apperently, Lion wants RAM.
+If you're fond of running as much stuff as I am, jam your machine as full of RAM as you can.

 [Mac OS X Lion]: http://en.wikipedia.org/wiki/Mac_OS_X_Lion
 [spinning beach balls of death]: http://www.thexlab.com/faqs/sbbod.html